vippsas/vipps-developers/newsletters/2020-11-newsletter.md

 # Vipps Hurtigkasse improvements 💸

-From December it will be easier to select the right address and shipping method, and the backend is based on the same _Userinfo_ functionality used by the [Vipps eCom API v2](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and the
+The latest versions of Vipps make it easier for users to select the right address and shipping method, and the backend is based on the same _Userinfo_ functionality used by the [Vipps eCom API v2](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and the